in

 The working sessions take place in the Brocher auditorium, which is equipped with desks, a computer, a complete audiovisual system, and microphones to ensure good sound quality, including during remote participation via Zoom.

-In which language are the workshops held?
+In what language are the Workshops conducted Workshops

 Can the results or conclusions of a workshop be published?

 Yes.
 Organizers and participants are strongly encouraged to disseminate the results of their workshops, particularly in the form of scientific articles, public policy briefs, or collective publications.
-These outputs contribute to the sharing and visibility of the discussions held at the Brocher Foundation.
+These outputs contribute to the sharing and visibility of the exchanges held at the Brocher Foundation.

 Latest Events